 And to the question of hell.
 Forgiveness is a cardinal moral principle of the Christian faith.
 Jesus Christ in his teachings stated unequivocally that we should always forgive others no matter how many times they offend us.
 If one desires to commune with God, one must have a forgiving heart, he taught.
 How then can we think of God as being so unforgiving as to establish a place of everlasting torment for those who go against His will?
 The very idea of hell implies that God is wicked and unchristian.
 It is, without doubt, a misconception to associate God who is infinitely good with such a cruel idea.
 In reality, heaven and hell are misconceptions that have passed for spiritual facts.

 Let us now consider superstition in the Bible.
 The gospel tells us about a father who brought his epileptic son to Jesus Christ for healing, (Luke 9:37-43).
 The account says that Jesus rebuked the demon in the boy.
-It came out of him and the boy was instantly cured.
+It came out of him and the boy was instantly healed.

 Let us examine this report in the light of our knowledge of medical science.
 Epilepsy is a disorder of the central nervous system.
 We know from medical science that demons are not responsible for this health problem or any other sickness for that matter.
 There is actually no proof that evil spirits exist.
 The belief in their existence and that they are responsible for ailments is irrational.
 Such belief amounts to superstition.